rust-lang/rust/text/0000-trait-alias.md

 You cannot directly `impl` a trait alias, but you can have them as *bounds*, *trait objects* and *impl Trait*.

+---

 When using a trait alias as a trait object, it is subject to object safety restrictions *after* substituting the aliased traits.
 This means:

-1. It contains an object safe trait, optionally a lifetime, and zero or more of these other bounds:
+1. it contains an object safe trait, optionally a lifetime, and zero or more of these other bounds:
-   `Send`, `Sync` (that is, `trait Show = Display + Debug;` would not be object safe).
+   `Send`, `Sync` (that is, `trait Show = Display + Debug;` would not be object safe);
-2. All the associated types of the trait need to be specified.
+2. all the associated types of the trait need to be specified;
-3. The `where` clause, if present, only contains bounds on `Self`.
+3. the `where` clause, if present, only contains bounds on `Self`.

 Some examples: